-We ensure the Group’s ongoing solvency with rolling cash-flow management and sufficient contractually agreed lines of credit.
-Financing requirements are calculated for the entire Group, with loans usually being concluded at the Group level.
+We ensure the Group’s ongoing solvency with rolling cash flow management and sufficient contractually agreed lines of credit.
+Financing requirements are calculated for the entire Group, with loans usually being concluded centrally.
 Project-specific or regional funding is available in special cases.

 The Group’s financing agreements contain standard market credit terms and, in the case of large loans, a net debt-to-EBITDA ratio as the only financial covenant.